In-Saiyan/obsidian-notes/Skills/Linux.md

 - Modifies file permissions.
 - Examples:
   - `chmod 777 file` - Full permissions for everyone.

+bits are in group of three user, group, others and bits are rwx with value either 0 or 1 first bit represents if it is a directory or not, the following 9 bits show the permissions for these three group for these 3 access types

+for example
+drw-r-----
+shows that user has read and write permissions, group has read permissions and others do not have any permission We can `chmod` on u, g, o, a and add permissions with `+` and remove permissions with `-` for r, w, x, s
 ### **chown**
 - Changes file ownership.
 ### **chgrp**